-Both the 80D and the GH5s are recent models that are part of the current product line-up of Panasonic.
+The GH5s is a recent model that features in the current product line-up of Panasonic.
 In contrast, the 80D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 80D was succeeded by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Canon 80D or the Panasonic GH5s – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 80D: